redesgtt/bcast_ids/README.md

 ```

 #### Preprocessing
 1. Open the bcast_ids folder and execute `./post.sh` at the command prompt.
 If you want to run it at the background you can type `./post.sh &`.
+IMPORTANT: Make sure you are in a 'root' user.
 2. The dataset is now generating.
 Type `tail -f dataset.csv` at the command prompt to observe it.
 3. It is time to make some kind of cyberattacks.
 If you are in a Wifi network, try to download any network scanning tool in order to make outliers in the data.
 There are plenty of them in the App Store (iOs) or Play Store (Android), i.e. [Net Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=es_419).
 You can perform cyberattacks with `nmap, arp-scan, netdiscover...` using a computer too.
 Make sure that this computer and BCAST_IDS are connected in the same network.
 4. Observe the data which is generated in the `dataset.csv`.
 Combine normal and abnormal entries.
 It is highly recommended that the file has 10.000-12.000 lines.